gogonkt/notes/alpine_install.md

 - [How can I prevent Firefox profiles from becoming large and taking up space on the C drive for each user?](https://support.mozilla.org/en-US/questions/939338)
 - set the preference browser.cache.disk.enable to false, then no cache files will be written onto the disk (doesn't affect cached entries in RAM).

-please also refer to http://kb.mozillazine.org/Locking_preferences
+- please also refer to http://kb.mozillazine.org/Locking_preferences
+- Creating the mozilla.cfg file allowed me to specify the preference for all users.

 mscorefonts